 Once the danger of frost is over, here in London it is around May, you can move them to a cold greenhouse or sheltered bright porch.
 You can also leave them growing on a bright windowsill in the house as they can grow happily indoors!

 If you are planning to grow them outdoors on a patio or balcony, place the plants outdoors in the daytime and bring them indoors at night.
 This is called hardening and gets the plants used to outdoor conditions.
-After a week, they should be ready to be planted outside.
-A sunny warm location that is sheltered is perfect and in the UK, best to wait till the end of June!
+After a week or two of hardening, they should be ready to be planted outside.
+A sunny hot location that is sheltered is perfect and in the UK, best to wait till July!
+If the weather is consistently damp and cool, then the chilli plants will not thrive outdoors.

 Once you see flowers blooming, start giving them a regular feed.
 I use a dilute solution of seaweed extract every one or two weeks.
 Then it’s a case of harvesting and enjoying the chillies!